Boat backing down boat ramp

 • If you see someone struggling with their boat, particularly if they alone, older or have children - give them a hand.
 Often its just a matter of holding the boat for them while they hook the winch up.

-In conclusion, be polite, don't muck about, don't block the ramp unnecessarily, don't push in and be prepared to lend a hand if it's needed.
+Be polite and respectful of other boaters, don't muck about, don't block the ramp unnecessarily, don't push in and be prepared to lend a hand if it's needed.

 Back to top